 If you need to assist an injured person, first make sure that the manoeuvres to be performed are safe.
 Stay calm.
 Provide first aid and reassure the injured.
-Keep him warm, water him and check its state of consciousness regularly.
+Keep them warm, hydrate them and check their state of consciousness regularly.

-If the wounded is unconscious, check his breathing and practice artificial respiration if necessary or cardiac resuscitation if there is no pulse.
+If the wounded is unconscious, check their breathing and practice artificial respiration if necessary or cardiac resuscitation if there is no pulse.